manojrustagi79/Pro-Kabaddi-League/README.md

 ## TASK 2 Point table Top Team Prediction
 ***************************************
-1. We have collected the data for all seasons point table data.
+1. We have collected the data for all seasons point table data. <br>
-2. We have removed all the columns which had all values NULL.
+2. We have removed all the columns which had all values NULL.  <br>
-3. There are columns which had ONLY one value so we decided to remove those columns also as they are not going to add any value to our problem statement.
+3. There are columns which had ONLY one value so we decided to remove those columns also as they are not going to add any value to our problem statement. <br>
-4. We have see cateorical plots for the LOST, WINS and NORESULT to see the pattern.
+4. We have see cateorical plots for the LOST, WINS and NORESULT to see the pattern. <br>
-5. We have started with LineaRegression and the followed by Ridge Regression and XGBRegressor.
+5. We have started with LineaRegression and the followed by Ridge Regression and XGBRegressor. <br>

 *************************************************************************************
 ### Predict the the top team in the points table after the completion of league matches
 *************************************************************************************
 a.
-LineaRegression - with MEAN RMSE - 0.6811 - Top Team: Dabang Delhi K.C
+LineaRegression - with MEAN RMSE - 0.6811 - Top Team: Dabang Delhi K.C  <br>
 b.
-Ridge Regression with alpha value as =0.020 - with MEAN RMSE -  0.6748 Top Team: Dabang Delhi K.C
+Ridge Regression with alpha value as =0.020 - with MEAN RMSE -  0.6748 Top Team: Dabang Delhi K.C  <br>
 c.
-XGBRegressor with n_estimators=1500, learning_rate=0.20 - with RMSE - Mean - 0.6329 Top Team: Bengal Warriors
+XGBRegressor with n_estimators=1500, learning_rate=0.20 - with RMSE - Mean - 0.6329 Top Team: Bengal Warriors <br>

 *****************
 ### Final Prediction: